Leave a Comment:

 Please let me know if you have any short-term advice.

-I am sorry to read of your Barrett’s Esophagus issues but my read is that you and your doctors are working hard to make sure your BE does not progress to esophageal cancer.
+I am sorry to read of your BE issues but my read of everything is that you and your doctors are working hard to make sure your BE does not progress to esophageal cancer.
 I will try to answer your questions below.

 “I underwent an EMR (mucousal resection) April 2nd.
-I’m a little confused as to what they did; I originally thought is was to remove some of the dysplasia.
-They removed a non-dysplasic polyp.
+I’m a little confused as to what they did; I originally thought is was to remove some of the dysplacia.
+They removed a non-dysplacic polyp.
 I’m thinking there was some kind of miss-communication between the two gasto-drs I’ve been working with.”

 “I’m scheduled for a halo ablation July 18th.
 (I’m thinking this is the same thing as a RF ablation.”